Comprehensive Ophthalmologist Program

 Evaluate the evidence on emerging toxins, fillers, and devices used in aesthetic procedures.

 Saturday Afternoon – Friday CME General Sessions:

 Assess instrumentation for the removal of cataracts and current options and indications for intraocular lenses that may achieve better results in patients.

 Describe the current status of lens replacement surgery using multifocal, toric, accommodating intraocular lens implants, and extended depth of focus IOLs, as well as their impact on patient results.

 Identify new techniques and develop strategies for the management of cataract and refractive surgery complications.

 Recognize new treatment techniques and technologies, and the benefit of preoperative decision making, to improve patient satisfaction following cataract and/or refractive surgery.

-Examine the use of genetic testing, imaging, new management tools, medical and surgical treatments, as well as their potential to improve outcomes in patients with glaucoma.
+Examine the use of imaging, new management tools, medical and surgical treatments, as well as their potential to improve outcomes in patients with glaucoma.

-Analyze current concepts for the management of ocular surface disorders, ocular infection, inflammation, and pain.
+Analyze current concepts for the management of corneal and external diseases, ocular surface disorders, ocular infection, inflammation, and pain.

 Recognize, evaluate, and manage neuro-ophthalmologic processes.

-Examine the latest updates in practice management including career and practice transitions as well as other tools that serve to improve patient care.
+Examine the latest updates in practice management that serve to improve patient care.

 This continuing medical education activity is provided by